F1nnM/NXTPIConnection/README.md

 $ sudo wget -q https://git.io/vpNMY -O /tmp/installer && bash /tmp/installer
 ```

+The script then will automatically download the second part of the script.
+The pi should reboot two times during the installation process.
+After the first reboot, the output of the installation will be sent into a log file.

+The Output can be seen with the display_log script:

-To see the output of the second part script, just type (in pi's home directory):
+#### To see the output of the second part script, just type (in pi's home directory):
 ```sh
 $ bash display_log
 ```